-While posts have been far and fewer this month, I can assure the people of J.T. that their friendly local neighborhood Writer-man hasn’t actually been away, but that in addition to Starbucks, I’ve also been on a super-secret assignment as of late!
+While posts have been far and fewer this month, I can assure the people of J.T. that their friendly local neighborhood writer hasn’t actually been away, but that in addition to Starbucks, I’ve also been on a super-secret assignment as of late.

 I’ll detail the specifics of the assignment when the time is right, but for now, what I can say to the people is that it has everything to do with L.A., and everything to do with yet another crucial part of what’ll make The L.A.
 Storyteller a premier source for the ‘third world’s’ voice in Los Angeles.

 And what a powerful thing it is to call J.T. an experiment for the third world.
-Just earlier, it dawned on me how only a few years ago, any discussion about where I came from was something I hardly found myself interested in.
+Just earlier, it dawned on me how only a few years ago, any discussion about “where I came from” was one I avoided more often than not.

 During college it was easy, after all, to talk about anything except myself.
 There was an English course to discuss, or a philosophical argument to pose.
 There was news to review with friends, or some traveling to chat about.
 It was all fascinating subject matter, of course, and I couldn’t count how many passionate conversations I enjoyed with so many people, but what I didn’t realize while I was having those conversations was just how much my perspective was actually influenced by the environment that I was born and raised in.

 I always knew I came from ‘the hood’, but I didn’t exactly view ‘the hood’ as anything more than a fact of life.
 Or, I didn’t view my upbringing as anything which was truly unfair, but as something which was just unique in its own regard, like anyone else’s upbringing.